Total Pageviews

 Today a daily wages labour earns more money IN A DAY than what a young IAS officer used to earn in a FULL MONTH in early 1960s.

-But it is definitely interesting to read stories of those days and see the phenomenal purchasing power of rupee.
-Who will not be surprised to note that in 1949 1 Tola of gold cost Rs.87 and 8 annas,
+It is fascinating to read stories of those days and see the phenomenal purchasing power of rupee.
+Who will not be surprised to note that in 1949 1 Tola (about 10 grams) of gold cost Rs.87 and 8 annas, best quality almonds at Rs 4/-per kg (seer) and high quality basmati rice at Re1.25 per seer(seer is almost equal to a kg.).